 Image credit: Horizon of the Neighborhood by Bowen Chin, on Flickr.

-Bruce P. Baugus is associate professor of philosophy and theology at Reformed Theological Seminary in Jackson, Mississippi, a regular contributor to reformation21.org, and editor of China’s Reforming Churches: Mission, Polity, and Ministry in the Next Christendom (Reformation Heritage, 2014).View Full Bio
+Bruce P. Baugus is associate professor of philosophy and theology at Reformed Theological Seminary in Jackson, Mississippi, editor of China’s Reforming Churches: Mission, Polity, and Ministry in the Next Christendom (Reformation Heritage Books, 2014) and author of The Roots of Reformed Moral Theology: The Historical Background of an Ecclesial Tradition …View Full Bio